 The procedures follow those given in clause 5.4.0.1 of TS 33.222 [7] with the AKMA AF taking the role of the NAF from GBA (see TS 33.220 [4]), with the following changes.

 At step 2, the AF shall include a constant string "3GPP-AKMA" is used as PSK-identity hint to indicate that AKMA based keying is supported.

 At step 3, the UE may use an AKMA generated key if support was indicated by the AF (even if GBA-based keys were also indicated as supported by the AF).
 To use AKMA generated key, the UE shall derive the TLS premaster secret from KAF and shall send a ClientKeyExchange message including a PSK identity consisting of "3GPP-AKMA" and the A-KID.
-In the selection of the key method, AKMA shall take priority over GBA_Digest (see TS 33.222 [7]).
+If the UE has choice between GBA_Digest (see TS 33.220 [4]) and AKMA keying, then the UE shall select AKMA over GBA_Digest (see TS 33.222 [7] for similar consideration between GBA methods).

+NOTE 1: The choice between AKMA and AKA-based GBA is application dependent.

 At step 4, if the AF receives the "3GPP-AKMA" prefix and the A-KID in the ClientKeyExchange messages it fetches the AF specific shared secret (KAF) from the AAnF using the A-KID.
 The AF shall derive the TLS premaster secret from the AF specific key (KAF).